creativescala/creative-scala/src/raw/turtles/branching.md

 ![The type equation for flatMap illustrated graphically.](src/raw/turtles/flatMap.pdf+svg){#fig:turtles:flatMap}

 When discussing `map` we said that it doesn't allow us to change the number of elements in the `List`.
 Graphically, we can't create a new "box" using `map`.
-With `flatMap` we can change the box.
+With `flatMap` we can change the box, in the case lists meaning we can change the number of elements in the list.

 ### Exercises {-}

-#### Double
+#### Double {-}

 Using `flatMap`, write a method `double` that transforms a `List` to a `List` where every element appears twice.
 For example